Introduction

 His eyes got big, and he looked at me.
 "It's for you John."

-I took the phone, "Hello this is John Cook, how may I help you."
+I took the phone from his hand, noticing the excitement in his eyes.
+"Hello this is John Cook.
+How may I help you."

 "Please hold for the President of the United States," said a voice.

-I put my hand on the receiver, "It's the President!"
+I put my hand on the receiver.
+"It's the President!"
+I announced to confused looks.

-"Congratulations Dr Cook.
+"Congratulations, Dr Cook.
 My National Science Adviser recommended I give you a call.
 I'm glad to tell you how proud and astounded we are by your accomplishments.
-You've even made the news here in Germany.
+You've even made the news while I'm here in Germany.
 I'd very much like for you to come for a visit at the White House after I get back.
-I'll have my office contact you."
+I'll have my office contact you to make arrangements."

-"Thank you Mr President, very much.
+"Thank you, Mr President.
+Thank you very much.
 I'm so honored by the invitation and am looking forward to it.
 I want to say that I appreciate what you did in Germany yesterday.
 If we can't have peace with Germany after forty years we never will.
-I know people accuse you of saber rattling, but I realize you're just reminding the world of the consequences of not seriously seeking peace first."
+I know people accuse you of saber-rattling, but I realize you're just reminding the world of the consequences of not seriously seeking peace first."

 "I would love to meet her, sir.
 Do you think we could both come visit you?"
 I asked.

-The line clicked, and a capable young man with a crisp and efficient tone answered the phone.
-I wrote down the contact number he gave me and answered several questions about the size of my family.
-I mentioned I had a personal assistant so he wanted Matt's information too.
+The line clicked and a capable young man with a crisp and efficient tone answered the phone.
+I wrote down the contact number he gave me on the pad next to the wall.
+I answered several questions about the size of my family.
+I mentioned I had a personal assistant and lawyer so he wanted their information too.

-I turned to the family who stopped whispering to each other as I hung up, "Guess what?
+I turned to the everyone who stopped whispering to each other as I hung up, "Guess what?
 We've been invited to the White House!"

 A flurry of questions erupted immediately.
 "What do you mean, the White House?"
 "Who's inviting us?"
 I held up a hand, repeating the conversation to quell the rising excitement.

-Matt and I checked the three experiments, then I spent some time writing letters.
+Matt and I checked the three experimental production machines upstairs.
+Then I spent some time writing letters.
 At 9am I met Matt and Grandpa who were waiting for me in the basement garage.
-Matt checked out one of the hotel shuttle vans, and we took off heading southeast towards Broken Arrow in it.
+Matt checked out one of the hotel shuttle vans and we took off heading southeast towards Broken Arrow.

 "What adventure are we going on this time, John?"
 Grandpa asked.